 Datagrid is an interesting selection in the list of best mobile websites.
 At first, the site seems ultra simple with just a gray background.
 It is a little slower to load than some sites, likely due to all the animations and the ticker at the bottom of the page.

 Other than the animations, the site is fairly simple.
 You land on a single page and clicking on the hamburger menu takes you to the next selection with two options.
-What you can learn from the datagrid website is that you don’t have to create a complex mobile one.
+What you can learn from the Datagrid website is that you don’t have to create a complex mobile one.
 You can stick to the basics and people may appreciate it more.

 Keep in mind that people accessing your site via mobile may only have a few minutes for research.
 They will skim over things and try to find the information they need quickly.